 Does HL7 integration come with challenges?

 HL7 may seem simple, but HL7 is associated with many challenges for software vendors and healthcare organizations.
 The flexibility due to HL7 enabling different environments to use different versions and aspects of HL7 can also make interfacing between unrelated systems very difficult.
-Here’s a list of challenges that you may come across while integrating HL7 in your healthcare system:
+Here’s a list of challenges that you may come across while integrating HL7 into your healthcare system:

 Integration is vital for application viability:

-• Any application, no matter how essential it is, will require the extra effort of Clinicians and Healthcare experts.
+- Any application, no matter how essential it is, will require the extra effort of Clinicians and Healthcare experts.
 They will need to be convinced to use it, and a simple just won’t work.

-• It is not easy for clinicians to stop using a certain EHR platform and login to an unrelated system and duplicate the existing data.
+- It is not easy for clinicians to stop using a certain EHR platform and login to an unrelated system and duplicate the existing data.
 This integration and asking healthcare experts to use a new tool may not be practical.

-• As it is, healthcare professionals have tight schedules.
+- As it is, healthcare professionals have tight schedules.
 For HL7 to be viable, the applications must have a closed-loop integration, with data being extracted from the electronic health records and stored in it.

 Integration may consume time and resources due to HL7:

-You may observe a significant variance in the application of HL7 standards, which slows cycles, and integration becomes a time-consuming and expensive process.
+- You may observe a significant variance in the application of HL7 standards, which slows cycles, and integration becomes a time-consuming and expensive process.
 As a result, it requires resources for developing and simplifying integration.

-Adequate implementation of HL7 can be facilitated by changing each endpoint for the updated app.
+- Adequate implementation of HL7 can be facilitated by changing each endpoint for the updated app.

 Likelihood of data misinterpretations caused by poor HL7 semantics:

-• If data is misinterpreted, it can create problems, especially in the healthcare industry.
+- If data is misinterpreted, it can create problems, especially in the healthcare industry.

-• Applications must understand data values and interpret them correctly.
+- Applications must understand data values and interpret them correctly.

-• If misinterpreted, such data can hamper the quality of the entire dataset and have severe implications on patient care delivery.
+- If misinterpreted, such data can hamper the quality of the entire dataset and have severe implications on patient care delivery.

 Transforming to a new EHR may lead to loss of legacy data:

-• While moving data for migration, it is important to prioritize the data.
+- While moving data for migration, it is important to prioritize the data.

-• You need to choose what you would like to keep and what to discard.
+- You need to choose what you would like to keep and what to discard.

-• It may not be feasible to convert certain data, and errors may be produced during migration via HL7.
+- It may not be feasible to convert certain data, and errors may be produced during migration via HL7.

-• HL7 integration may result in unexpected expenses and consume a lot of time.
+- HL7 integration may result in unexpected expenses and consume a lot of time.

 How to overcome the issues with HL7?

-• Interface engines are commonly used as an HL7 integration solution, but they have their downfall.
+- Interface engines are commonly used as an HL7 integration solution, but they have their downfall.
 Interface engines require PHI to be stored in a second database, which can result in risks to data security.

-• One of the most effective ways of dealing with HL7 challenges is utilizing healthcare APIs.
+- One of the most effective ways of dealing with HL7 challenges is utilizing healthcare APIs.
 EHR integration with API allows electronic data exchange without lowering PHI security.

-• Standardizing data integration via real-time APIs and a standard model will assist you in managing the problems.
+- Standardizing data integration via real-time APIs and a standard model will assist you in managing the problems.
 API successfully manages the HL7 interface, so it avoids the waiting period and fastens the HL7 implementation process.
 Software vendors and healthcare professionals need to agree on an API solution that will resolve HL7 integration issues and eliminate EHR interoperability.

-• Planning strategies for dealing with HL7 problems along with coordinated testing can allow the successful implementation of HL7 interfaces.
-Such interfaces can decrease the chances of duplicated data entry, and enhance the workflow of end-users.
+- Planning strategies for dealing with HL7 problems, along with coordinated testing, can allow the successful implementation of HL7 interfaces.
+Such interfaces can decrease the chances of duplicated data entry and enhance the workflow of end-users.

 What is the future of HL7?

-• HL7 integration is expected to increase the efficiency of each healthcare sector and reduce the scope for errors.
+- HL7 integration is expected to increase the efficiency of each healthcare sector and reduce the scope for errors.

-• HL7 certainly will continue to support technological advancements such as integrated healthcare.
+- HL7 certainly will continue to support technological advancements such as integrated healthcare.
 However, healthcare providers must ensure that HL7 standards are HIPAA Compliant.

-• HL7 will be recognized as an essential component of healthcare integration.
+- HL7 will be recognized as an essential component of healthcare integration.

-• Development of applications supporting both versions of HL7: V2 and V3.
+- Development of applications supporting both versions of HL7: V2 and V3.

 Do you need assistance with HL7 implementation?

-• Configuration, monitoring, and support for HL7 integration
+- Configuration, monitoring, and HL7 integration support

-• DICOM image connectivity, security, storage solutions
+- DICOM image connectivity, security, and storage solutions

-• Streamlining workflow using HL7
+- Streamlining workflow using HL7

-• Solutions for technical issues
+- Solutions for technical issues

-• And much more
+- And much more

 Conclusion

 The healthcare industry is evolving with the development of the HL7 standards because they enhance integrated healthcare applications’ usability.
 Health level 7 or HL7 stimulates data interoperability, thus promoting data sharing between different health professionals.
 Healthcare informatics requires HL7 to ensure cost-effectiveness and efficacy.
 The incorporation of healthcare APIs assist the smooth functioning of applications operating through HL7.
 There are different types of HL7 standards, among which, V2 is more popularly used.
 However, systems supporting both versions V2 and V3 may develop.
-Although HL7 has its many benefits and crucial application, it does come with challenges.
+Although HL7 has its many benefits and crucial applications, it does come with challenges.
 With appropriate planning and strategies in place, it is possible to develop relevant solutions for the problems.

 Key takeaways

-• HL7 stands for Health Level-7.
+- HL7 stands for Health Level-7.

-• It is a standard developed by an international organization for sharing patient information between software platforms in the healthcare sector.
+- It is a standard developed by an international organization for sharing patient information between software platforms in the healthcare sector.

-• There are different kinds of HL7 standards.
-V2 is commonly used and HL7 FHIR is associated with web-based applications.
+- There are different kinds of HL7 standards.
+V2 is commonly used, and HL7 FHIR is associated with web-based applications.

-• HL7 interface supports EHR integration and allows easy migration of data.
+- HL7 interface supports EHR integration and allows easy migration of data.

-• HL7 has its set of challenges, but with adequate planning and resources, they can be resolved.
+- HL7 has its set of challenges, but with adequate planning and resources, they can be resolved.

 References